 As per the IMARC Group estimates, the global cat food market will reach a value of US$ 36.9 Billion by 2025.

-The global cat food market is primarily driven by the rising pet humanization rate, the growing trend of nuclear families and the increasing preference for cats, especially among the young population.
+The rising pet humanization rate, growing trend of nuclear families, and increasing preferences for cats, especially among the millennial population, are some of the key drivers for the global cat food market.

 Leading cat food manufacturers are Mars, Incorporated, J.M.
 Smucker Company (Big Heart Pet Brands), Colgate-Palmolive (Hill's Pet Nutrition Inc.), Nestle Purina PetCare, Blue Buffalo Co., Ltd. and CANIDAE Pet Foods.